-Of course, micro-control is readily apparent when we manipulate Lara Croft in the Tomb Raider games or the Prince of Persia in the Prince of Persia games.
-However, in SWAT 4 the player manipulates one policeman and gives orders to three others; in Full Spectrum Warrior the player does not directly move any one character, but gives orders to two (sometimes three) squads of four soldiers each.
-In Rise of Nations or Age of Empires the player builds and manipulates all sorts of elements: soldiers, workers, units, buildings, vehicles, and monuments.
-In Tetris, the player manipulates the whole set of play pieces, being able to twist and turn each one as it falls.
+Of course, microcontrol is readily apparent when we manipulate Lara Croft in the Tomb Raider games or the Prince of Persia in the Prince of Persia (1989) games.
+However, in SWAT 4 the player manipulates one policeman and gives orders to three others; in Full Spectrum Warrior (2004) the player does not directly move any one character but gives orders to two, sometimes three, squads of four soldiers each.
+In Rise of Nations (2003) or Age of Empires (1997) the player builds and manipulates all sorts of elements: soldiers, workers, units, buildings, vehicles, and monuments.
+In Tetris (1985), the player manipulates the whole set of play pieces, being able to twist and turn each one as it falls.

-Research on learning and the brain has discovered that such micro-control has an interesting and important effect on humans (Clark, 1997).
-The space over which humans feel they have direct and immediate micro-control is the space within which we humans feel we have "embodied power."
+Research on learning and the brain has discovered that such microcontrol has an interesting and important effect on humans (Clark, 1997).
+The space over which humans feel they have direct and immediate microcontrol is the space within which we humans feel we have embodied power.
 It is the space which we feel, in some sense, our body fills.
 This space has been, for most of human history, the space intimately close to the human body, just the area we can touch and feel.
 Blind people learn to extend this sense of the space they directly control out to the tip of their cane, thereby extending it.
-With the introduction of the Internet, strange effects can be achieved: if a person is using a web cam to manipulate a watering can in a fine-grained way to water plants in another country, the person feels that his or her body has, in a sense, extended to that other country.
+With the introduction of the Internet, strange effects can be achieved: if a person is using a web cam to manipulate a watering can in a fine grained way to water plants in another country, the person feels that his or her body has, in a sense, extended to that other country.

-Video games, in giving players micro-control over an element or elements in a virtual world, create an effect where the player feels that his or her body has extended into and is intimately involved with the virtual world.
-This creates an effect that all gamers are aware of: a type of melding of one's self and one's character (especially with agile avatars like the Prince of Persia, the God of War, Lara Croft, Garrett, or Solid Snake), a melding of one's real body and one's surrogate body.
-What this means is that cognition (thinking and problem solving) in a game are "embodied"-and the research evidence shows that we humans learn best when we think and problem solve through experiences we are having as embodied beings in the world.
+By giving players microcontrol over an element or elements in a virtual world, digital games create an effect where the player feels that his or her body has extended into and is intimately involved with the virtual world.
+This creates an effect that all gamers are aware of: a type of melding of one's self and one's character, especially with agile avatars like the Prince of Persia, the God of War, Lara Croft, Garrett, or Solid Snake, a melding of one's real body and one's surrogate body.
+What this means is that cognition (thinking and problem solving) in a game are embodied, and the research evidence shows that we humans learn best when we think and problem solve through experiences we are having as embodied beings in the world.

-Games with single avatars (like Solid Snake or Lara Croft) create the most personally felt attachment, but games that allow the fine-grained manipulation of multiple elements across a wide space (like Full Spectrum Warrior, Civilization, or Rise of

-Nations) allow for a more "god's eye" inspection of one's manipulation, at the cost of personal attachment (perhaps), but with the gain of a wider "reach".
-Such games "widen vision", perhaps at the cost of intimacy.
-Neither sort of game is better or worse, they just have different effects and are useable for different purposes.
+Games with single avatars, like Solid Snake or Lara Croft, create the most personally felt attachment, but games that allow the fine grained manipulation of multiple elements across a wide space, like Full Spectrum Warrior (2004), Civilization, or Rise of Nations (2003), allow for a more "god's eye" inspection of one's manipulation, at the cost of personal attachment perhaps, but with the gain of a wider reach.
+Such games widen vision, perhaps at the cost of intimacy.
+Neither sort of game is better nor worse, they just have different effects and are useable for different purposes.

-Property 3: Gaming as Experiential Learning with All the Right Conditions for Learning from Experience Met
+Property 3: Gaming as experiential learning with all the right conditions for learning from experience met.

 Games put players in worlds where they experience things.
 This seems pretty simple, but it is, in fact, the foundation of how games recruit good learning.
 To see this, I need to talk briefly about contemporary research on human learning.
 Earlier learning theory argued that the mind works like a calculating device, something like a digital computer.
-On this view, humans think and learn by manipulating abstract symbols via logic-like rules.
+On this view, humans think and learn by manipulating abstract symbols via logiclike rules.